Rick Harrison: Early life

-Rick Harrison was born on March 22, 1965, in Lexington, North Carolina, the son of Richard Benjamin Harrison Jr., a U.S. Navy veteran, and Joanne Rhue Harrison.
+Rick Harrison was born on March 22, 1965, in Lexington, North Carolina, the son of Richard Benjamin Harrison Jr who is of Irish descent., a U.S. Navy veteran, and Joanne Rhue Harrison.
 Harrison is the younger brother of Sherry Joanne Harrison (died at age 6), and Joseph Kent Harrison, and the older brother of Chris Harrison.
 According to Harrison's son Corey, his grandfather stated that they are related to U.S. President William Henry Harrison.
 Harrison has indicated that he does not give much credence to this idea, although Harrison's father stated the family is distantly related to President Benjamin Harrison, a grandson of William Henry Harrison.

 In 1967, when Harrison was two years old, his father was transferred to San Diego, California, where the family relocated.
 As a child, Harrison began having epileptic seizures at age eight.
 As a result, he spent much of his time in bed which led to a lifelong love of books and reading in general.
 He became particularly enamored of a series of books by John D. Fitzgerald called The Great Brain, whose main character, a ten-year-old Utah con artist named Tom D. Fitzgerald with the ability to conjure up money-making schemes, greatly influenced Harrison.

 Harrison was also fascinated with physics and history, his favorite area of historical study being the Royal Navy from the late 1700s to the early 1800s.
-Harrison attended Taft Middle School, which is part of San Diego Unified School District, but dropped out during tenth grade to pursue his "$2,000-a-week business of selling fake Gucci bags".
+Harrison attended Taft Middle School, which was part of the San Diego Unified School District.
+He then started attending Lexington Senior High School but dropped out during tenth grade to pursue his "$2,000-a-week business of selling fake Gucci bags".

 The Harrison family relocated to Las Vegas, Nevada, in April 1981 after the collapse of his parents' real estate business.
 When Harrison was 17, his girlfriend Kim became pregnant.
 Despite a subsequent miscarriage, the couple decided to marry.
 Their first child, Corey, was born on April 27, 1983.
 Within two years, their second child, Adam, was born.
 Soon after Adam's birth, Harrison and Kim separated.
 Nine months later Harrison met the woman who would become his second wife, Tracy, on a blind double date.
 After dating for six months they moved in together, and eight months after this they married, and assumed the responsibility of raising Corey and Adam.